 Credit Risk.
-As of June 30, 2019, the District's Cash in County pool (as maintained by the Riverside County Treasurer) was rated Aaa-bf by Moody's Investor Service and AAAf/S1 by Fitch Ratings.
+As of June 30, 2021, the District's Cash in County pool (as maintained by the Riverside County Treasurer) was rated Aaa-bf by Moody's Investor Service and AAAf/S1 by Fitch Ratings.

 Custodial Credit Risk.
 There is a risk that, in the event of a bank failure, the District's deposits may not be returned.
 The District's deposit policy requires that all deposits are covered by the Federal Depository Insurance Corporation ("FDIC") or are collateralized as required by Statutes of the State.
-As of June 30, 2019, the carrying amount of the District's bank deposits was \$90,792, and the respective bank balances totaled \$112,405, all of which was insured through the FDIC.
+As of June 30, 2021, the bank balances totaled \$203,376, all of which was insured through the FDIC.

-3 - C. Policies and Practices
+3 - C. Authorized Investments